Multilevel Network Item Response Modeling for Discovering Differences Between Innovation and Regular School Systems in Korea: Analysis and results

+Item parameter $\gamma$ indicates how often the item tends to be answered with ``agree'' by pairs of students.
+Items with greater $\gamma$ values (low thresholds) are answered with ``agree'' more frequently than items with lower $\gamma$ values.
+From the results, we found that Item 12, 15, 17 - 19 (Sense of Citizenship), Item 23, 26 - 27 (Self-Efficacy), and Item 50, 54 (Relationship with Friends) showed the highest $\gamma$ estimates $\gamma > -1.5$.
+This implies that the majority of high-school students (who participated in the GEPS) generally have a good sense of citizenship, self-efficacy, and relationship with friends.
+Items 40 - 41 (Self-Understanding for Study), Items 42 - 44 (Test Stress) and Items 59 - 66 (Academic Stress) showed the highest $\gamma$ estimates.

+On the other hand, all items in ``Test Stress'' except Item 44 and some items ``Academic Stress'' such as Item 59 (``I am afraid I will not be able to go to the university I want to work with.''), Item 60 (``I feel a sense of competition with other students regarding entrance exam or academic performance.''), Item 66 (``My grades do not go up as much as I studied.''), Item 68 (``It is burdensome for me to evaluate my ability with grades.'') and Item 70 (``The complexity of the university admissions process makes it a burden to prepare.'') showed the smallest $\gamma$ estimates ($\gamma < -1.5$) among the 72 items.
+This means that most high-school students (who participated in the GEPS) generally felt stressed about their academic performance.

-To examine potential differences in item easiness between the two school systems, we used the estimates obtained from the multiple-group model.
-We found that the difference in the item intercept parameter estimates between the school systems was significant for some of the items (the 95\% intervals did not include 0).
-The following four items show clear differences between regular and innovation schools: Item 12 (Foreigners living in Korea should be treated the same as Koreans), Item 29 (I have a favorable face), Item 31 (A person’s ability is determined from the time of birth), Item 34 (When I have something I want to know, I can figure out how to learn it).
-The differences were smaller than 0, meaning that the students in innovation schools answered more favorably to these items.
-Note that three items, except Item 31, reflect the values that innovation school program intended to foster.
-Hence, these results suggest that the students in the innovation schools showed higher levels of intended attributes to some degree, compared to the students in the regular school program.
+To examine potential differences in item threshold between the two school systems, we used the estimates obtained from the multiple-group model.
+The posterior means and 95\% highest posterior density (HPD) intervals for the 72 items between regular and innovation school estimated from the multiple-group model are provided in Figure \ref{fig:gamma1}(b).
+We found that the difference in the item threshold estimates between the school systems was significant for some of the items, in the sense that the 95\% posterior credible intervals did not include 0.
+Note that the difference were larger than 0 implies that the student attending innovation schools answered more favorably to these items.

+The following are the items that students attending innovation schools responded more positively (difference $> 1.0$): Item 3 - 6 in mental well-being, Item 8 in sense of citizenship, Item 27 - 28 in self-efficacy, and Item 55 - 56, 58 in self-esteem.
+On the other hand, students in regular schools answered more positively (difference $< -3.0$) to Items 11 - 12, 18 - 19 in sense of citizenship, Item 23 - 24 in self-efficacy, Item 45 - 47 in test stress and Item 63 - 64 in academic stress.
+From the difference in $\gamma$, we found (1) students in innovation schools tends to answer more favorably to the items in mental well-being and self-esteem and (2) students in regular schools were exposed to test and academic stress more than those in innovation schools.